-Tetra Society of North America has received funding to build and bring to market netClé (pronounced net-clay), an affordable and customizable device that provides simple access for people with disabilities into the digital economy.
+The Tetra Society of North America is a charitable organization which tackles environmental barriers faced by people with disabilities in Canada.
+In 2019 we received funding to build and bring to market an affordable and customizable device that provides computer access to users facing mobility limitations: netClé (pronounced net-clay).

-The significant innovation is in netClé’s software configurability, making it versatile for various needs, abilities and purposes, and supports the users’ sense of independence and activity.
+The significant innovation is in netClé software configurability, making it versatile for various needs, abilities and purposes, supporting users’ independence and freedom of activity.

-For more information about netClé and the recruitment for pilot teams, please contact David Ostro, Program Coordinator: info@netCle.ca.
+For more information about netClé and our pilot teams, please contact our Program Coordinator, David Ostro at info@netCle.ca.

 To sign-up as a participant in the pilot projects and for updates about the initiative, please complete the form below: